 - Gear that has failed to perform is replaced with different gear.

-- Repeat as necessary for at least a year.
+- Repeat as necessary for at least three months.

 - The specification, right down to the last screw, is documented and frozen.